 A weekend on the Italian Coast

 I've also been dreaming about this trip for so long.
-Planning it through Pinterest, imaging myself laying out in the sun with a floppy hat and sunglasses and an issue of Italian Vogue in my hands.
+Planning it through Pinterest, imagining myself laying out in the sun with a floppy hat and sunglasses and an issue of Italian Vogue in my hands.
 The weather wasn't as dreamy as we would have hoped for, but nothing can take away the beauty of the Italian Coast.

 We planned this trip through Bus2Alps, which is a great program that plans everything from activities to transport to hotels.
 If you are interested in this the exact same one we did, you can click here.
-I highly recommend it for a first time trip to the Italian Coast, as everything is booked and you hit all the hot spots.
+I highly recommend it for a first-time trip to the Italian Coast, as everything is booked and you hit all the hot spots.

 Day 1(ish) - Sorrento